joaoag/madcoders_makersbnb/README.md

 5. Log out, and sign in or sign up.
 Go on the book section and search for available properties for the dates that you would like to.<br/>
 Click on the `request` button in front of the property you would like to book.

-6. Enjoy playing around with our app as much as you want :slighty_smiling_face: !
+6. Enjoy playing around with our app as much as you want :)

 ## Authors ##